alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/02_account_setup.partial.md

 ## {{rocket}} Set up your account

-This section of the user guide will help you set up your new account on the SRE which you'll be using.
+This section of the user guide will help you set up your new account on the SRE you'll be using.

 ### {{seedling}} Prerequisites